chiarapepp/Deep-Learning-Applications-Labs/Lab_1/README.md

 |------------------------|
 | <img src="images/ft_layess.png" width="600">  |

-2. **Effect of the optimizer:** Adam outperforms SGD when only a few layers are unfrozen (layer1 or layer1+layer2) and the learning rate is low (0.001), reaching accuracies up to 54–55%, while SGD remains around 39–44%.
+3. **Effect of the optimizer:** Adam outperforms SGD when only a few layers are unfrozen (layer1 or layer1+layer2) and the learning rate is low (0.001), reaching accuracies up to 54–55%, while SGD remains around 39–44%.
 With a higher learning rate (0.01) or more layers unfrozen, SGD can match or even surpass Adam, indicating that the choice of optimizer depends on the combination of unfrozen layers and learning rate.
+Also, the adding of the scheduler, consistently slightly improves Adam results (e.g, 52.5% → 54.6%), with SGD the difference is small.

 | Validation Accuracy varying freezing strategies and optimizer (fixed `lr=1e-3` for Adam and `lr=1e-2` for SGD)|
 |------------------------|
 | <img src="images/adam_vss_sgd.png" width="600">  |

-3. **Effect of scheduler**:
-With Adam, the scheduler consistently improves results slightly (e.g., 52.5% → 54.6%).
-With SGD, it sometimes worsens performance (e.g., freeze layer1, lr=0.01: 52.4% → 52.6% ≈ same accuracy, but higher train_loss).

 ## Conclusions